-Systems Innovation Group.
-Our Systems Innovation Group combines the analog/mixed signal design competencies from our previous Sierra Monolithics, Inc. and Gennum Corporation acquisitions and is chartered with developing innovative analog/mixed signal intellectual property ("IP") for emerging systems.
-These IP cores are targeted at the datacenter, cloud computing and storage networking markets and complement our rapidly growing library of analog/mixed signal IP Cores that have been developed over several years by our Snowbush IP team based in Canada.
+Prior to the third quarter of fiscal 2017, our Systems Innovation Group combined the analog/mixed signal design competencies from our previous Sierra Monolithics, Inc. and Gennum Corporation acquisitions and was chartered with developing innovative analog/mixed signal intellectual property ("IP") for emerging systems.
+These IP cores were targeted at the datacenter, cloud computing and storage networking markets and complement our rapidly growing library of analog/mixed signal IP Cores that have been developed over several years by our former Snowbush IP team based in Canada.
 We also have developed advanced products in Data Converter IP at the latest, cutting edge CMOS process nodes that are targeted at high performance communications systems.
+On August 5, 2016, we completed the divestiture of our Snowbush IP business to Rambus Inc. ("Rambus") for \$32.0 million in cash along with the opportunity to receive additional payments from Rambus through 2022 based upon a percentage of sales by Rambus of new products expected to be developed by Rambus from the disposed assets.
+In the third quarter of fiscal year 2017, we recorded a gain of \$25.0 million on the disposition of this business.
+Other than this gain, the divestiture did not and is not expected to have a material impact on our unaudited condensed consolidated financial statements.